-See also The Sedona Conference, Practical In-House Approaches for Cross-Border Discovery & Data Protection, 17 SEDONA CONF.
+149. See also The Sedona Conference, Practical In-House Approaches for Cross-Border Discovery & Data Protection, 17 SEDONA CONF.
 J. 397, 409 (2016) (Principle 5: "A Data Controller subject to preservation, disclosure, or discovery obligations should be prepared to demonstrate that data protection obligations have been addressed and that appropriate data protection safeguards have been instituted.").

-&lt;sup>146 GDPR, supra note 1, art.13(1).
+150. GDPR, supra note 1, art.13(1).

-Typically this protection is based on the attorney-client privilege and the work-product doctrine.
+151. Typically this protection is based on the attorney-client privilege and the work-product doctrine.
 See Gibson v.
 Ford Motor Co., 510 F. Supp.
 2d 1116, 1123-24 (N.D.
 Ga.
 2007).

-counsel are involved.
-Organizations should consider whether outside counsel should draft the legal hold notice and be consulted on preservation steps.
+client privileged communications or attorney work product do not typically consider legal hold notices or preservation steps to be privileged except when external counsel are involved.
+152 Organizations should consider whether outside counsel should draft the legal hold notice and be consulted on preservation steps.